marwanakeel/general-elastic-search/README.md

       }
     }
 ```
-## modify a field based on a condition
+## Modify a field based on a condition
 ```
 POST adsl_siebel_history-2021.03.*/_update_by_query?conflicts=proceed
 {